universedocs/Universe-Docs/README.md

 Universe docs brain is a web service that generates the view for the document, based on the device!
 The view is displayed in the client app "Universe Docs".
 The client app can be running in any platform the user desires!
 The view model is platform independent!
 Universe docs brain is nothing but set of neurons that is doing specific tasks!

-## Looks like a disadvantage but not like that:
+## Looks like a disadvantage but not like that

 1. Since each document item or text is searched and added to the document, it will be slow.
 Our brain is designed to handle things slowly and it is better to do things slowly!
 We humans do everything fast and is a problem!
 It doesn't mean it is designed to delay user, but we can make the search faster using search alogrithms, indexing, etc.,
 2. We need to devote time to cateogrise document items of each document, but the time we spend for it benefits us later!
 Since the document is categorised it is easy to understand!
 It is used to get graph details of each document item from document!
 Categorisation can be made fast by using human like information gathering technologies like image recognition, speech recognition, video recognition, sound recognition, information search, AI, ML, etc.,